-Garlic, Allium sativum, is a an herbaceous, annual, bulbous plant grown for its pungent, edible bulb of the same name.
+Garlic, Allium sativum, is a herbaceous, annual, bulbous plant grown for its pungent, edible bulb of the same name.
 The name "garlic" comes from garleac, an old Anglo-Saxon word meaning "spear leek."
 Garlic is believed to be descended from Allium longicuspis, a wild strain of Asian garlic but its origins are still in question.
 Garlic, and other members of the Alliaceae (Previously Amaryllidaceae) are native to central Asia and derive their characteristic flavor from the enzyme alliinase that acts on Sulphur compounds.
 All plants in this family are herbaceous, cool-season, biennial vegetables that are grown as annuals.
 Root systems are fibrous.
 Bulbs form from enlarged leaf bases called scales.
-Cold temperatures, combined with day length and soil temperature triggers bulb formation.
+Cold temperatures, combined with day length and soil temperature trigger bulb formation.
 Garlic (Allium sativum) is a cool-season hardy perennial made up of multiple cloves.
 Each clove is made up of one papery leaf and a second, thickened storage leaf which makes up most of the clove.
-Garlic leaves are solid, folded and flattened.
-This bulbous plant, grows vertical to an approximate height of 3 feet (1 meter).
+Garlic leaves are solid, folded, and flattened.
+This bulbous plant grows vertically to an approximate height of 3 feet (1 meter).
 Garlic scapes can extend the height of this plant.
 Garlic rarely produces a hermaphrodite flower.
 The name Chicago is derived from the local Indian word chicagoua for the native garlic plant (not onion) Allium tricoccum.

 The Egyptians believed in garlic.
 The Codex Ebers, a medical text dating to 1,500 B.C., mentions garlic as a remedy for skin diseases, poisoning, heart problems, and tumors.
 Intact cloves of the stuff were found preserved in Tutankhamenís tomb.
 In the Old Testament, the desert-wandering Israelites sadly remember "the fish which we did eat in Egypt so freely, and the pumpkins and melons, and the leeks, onions, and garlic."
 Hippocrates prescribed garlic for protecting the skin, and Greek athletes ate it before competing in the first Olympic Games.
-In ancient China and Japan, garlic was thought to provide energy, lift depression, and improve male potency; in India it was used to treat arthritis and leprosy.
+In ancient China and Japan, garlic was thought to provide energy, lift depression, and improve male potency; in India, it was used to treat arthritis and leprosy.

 Garlic is believed to be native to Central Asia.
-Many plants referred to as “wild garlic” worldwide are members of the Allium family (leeks, onions, shallots, chives) but are not in fact true garlic or Allium Sativum.
+Many plants referred to as “wild garlic” worldwide are members of the Allium family (leeks, onions, shallots, chives) but are not true garlic or Allium Sativum.
 All cultivated garlic comes from two subspecies A. sativum var. ophioscorodon and A. sativum var. sativum.
-Like many “wild garlics” elephant garlic, though tasty, is not a a “true garlic” but is instead a member of the onion genus.
+Like many “wild garlics” elephant garlic, though tasty, is not a “true garlic” but is instead a member of the onion genus.
 Garlic is a versatile crop.
 It can be grown in the ground, in containers, in raised beds, and square foot gardens with success.
 As with many vegetables, the trick is timing and choosing the right variety for your location.
 Hardnecks will do well with proper vernalization.
-Vernalization is cold treatment, similar to that of blooming bulbs such as tulips.
+Vernalization is a cold treatment, similar to that of blooming bulbs such as tulips.
 This can be accomplished in the ground or in a chest freezer (set at a temperature just at freezing) or a refrigerator for 60+ days prior to planting.

 Science has provided garlic growers and garlic connoisseurs, definitive information about the confusing subject of garlic groups and varieties.
-In 2003, Dr. Joachim Keller of the Institute the Leibniz Institute for Plant Genetics and Crop Plant Research in Gatersleben Germany, and Dr. Gayle Volk of the USDA in Colorado, used science to perform DNA analyses of garlics.
+In 2003, Dr. Joachim Keller of the Institute the Leibniz Institute for Plant Genetics and Crop Plant Research in Gatersleben Germany, and Dr. Gayle Volk of the USDA in Colorado, used science to perform DNA analyses of garlic.
 They classified garlic into ten distinct groups including: